JmPotato/kv-txn-interpreter/README.md

-# kv_txn_interpretator
+# kv-txn-interpreter

-A key-value storage transaction interpretator.
+A key-value storage transaction interpreter, which provides an etcd-like transaction interface to help you build a transaction over every KV storage.

+**This project is still in rapid development.
+Please use caution in production environments.**